 DOES THIS SCARE YOU AS MUCH AS IT DOES ME?

-Origins: In the U.S., an executive order is a presidential policy directive that implements or interprets a federal statute, a constitutional provision, or a treaty without the requirement of congressional approval.
+In the United States, an executive order is a presidential policy directive that implements or interprets a federal statute, a constitutional provision, or a treaty without the requirement of congressional approval.
 As described by TheFreeDictionary:

 Historically, executive orders [are] related to routine administrative matters and to the internal operations of federal agencies, such as amending Civil Service Rules and overseeing the administration of public lands.
 More recently, presidents have used executive orders to carry out legislative policies and programs.
 As a result, the executive order has become a critical tool in presidential policy making.
 For example, President John F. Kennedy used an executive order to eliminate racial discrimination in federally funded housing, President Lyndon B. Johnson acted through an executive order to prohibit discrimination in government contractors’ hiring practices, and President Richard M. Nixon used an executive order to set a ninety-day freeze on all prices, rents, wages, and salaries in reaction to rising inflation and unemployment.

-The item reproduced above purports that President Obama has so far issued a whopping 923 executive orders (compared to about thirty each for previous presidents) and offers supposedly alarming provisions of some of those orders.
+The item reproduced above purports that President Obama issued a whopping 923 executive orders in his first term (compared to about thirty each for previous presidents) and offers supposedly alarming provisions of some of those orders.
 However, the entirety of this item is erroneous.

 First of all, the number of executive orders issued by President Obama is grossly exaggerated here.
-By our count, as of 28 September 2012 the total number of executive orders issued by President Obama was 138, not 923.
-Moreover, compared to President Obama's predecessors in the White House, this is not an unusually large number of orders for a modern president: President George W. Bush issued 291 executive orders during his eight years in office, while President Bill Clinton issued 364 such orders over the same span of time.
+Through his first term (i.e., the first four years of his presidency), Barack Obama issued 147 executive orders, not 923.
+(Barack Obama signed a total of 275 executive orders during his two terms, averaging 35 a year; the lowest number signed since Grover Cleveland.)
+Moreover, compared to President Obama’s predecessors in the White House, this is not an unusually large number of orders for a modern president: President George W. Bush issued 291 executive orders during his eight years in office, while President Bill Clinton issued 364 such orders over the same span of time.

 The listing of numbers of executive orders issued during the terms of modern presidents included in one of the examples above also bears no resemblance to reality.
 This chart compares the claimed number of orders issued by each president on the list with the actual number issued, as documented by The American Presidency Project: